OIasbeck/OIasbeck/README.md

-- 👋 Hi, I’m @OIasbeck: Otávio Iasbeck, I'm living in Brazil, and i'm Intern in a big company of callcenter
+- 👋 Hi, I’m @OIasbeck: Otávio Iasbeck, I'm living in Brazil, and i'm Intern in a company of callcenter
 - 👀 I’m interested in ...
-Data Science, all about data
+Data Science, all about data knowledge
 - 🌱 I’m currently learning ...
-Data Analisys with Python
+Data Analisys with Python and SQL
 - 💞️ I’m looking to collaborate on ...
 Share my codes, help and be helped
 - 📫 How to reach me ... iasbeck.gi@hotmail.com